PhotonVision/photonvision/docs/source/docs/examples/poseest.md

 ### Estimating Pose

-The {code}`Drivetrain` class includes functionality to fuse multiple sensor readings together (including PhotonVision) into a best-guess of the pose on the field..
+The {code}`Drivetrain` class includes functionality to fuse multiple sensor readings together (including PhotonVision) into a best-guess of the pose on the field.

 Please reference the [WPILib documentation](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/state-space/state-space-pose_state-estimators.html) on using the {code}`SwerveDrivePoseEstimator` class.